From draper’s shop to retail group

 In January 2014, the group generated capital for the Salling Foundations to acquire 49% of A.P.
 Møller-Maersk’s shares.
 The foundations thereby gained majority ownership with 81% of the shares.
 In November 2017, the process was completed when the Salling Foundations acquired the remaining 19% of the shares.
 The group was now 100% owned by the Salling Foundations.

-Following the acquisition of the remaining shares, Dansk Supermarked in June 2018 changed its name to Salling Group.
-A name which encompasses what we are today and honours our history and founder.
+Following the acquisition of the remaining shares, Dansk Supermarked changed its name to Salling Group in June 2018.
+This new name encompasses what we are today and honours our history and founder.

-With the acquisition of Tesco Poland, Salling Group takes over 300 stores and two distribution centers.
-The 300 stores are converted to Netto stores, and thus Netto doubles its business in Poland.
-Poland is the Salling Group's largest growth market, and with the acquisition a strategically important ambition was thus fulfilled.
+With the acquisition of Tesco Poland, Salling Group acquired 300 stores and two distribution centres.
+The 300 stores were converted to Netto stores, thus doubling Netto’s business in Poland.
+Poland is Salling Group's largest growth market, and with this acquisition, a strategically important ambition was thus fulfilled.